 We asked our team of pilots here at Sporty's for their opinions about popular radio models.
 While each person had their own particular likes and dislikes, some common themes emerged.
 We've summarized the key points below.

-PJ2 COM: A simple backup radio with built-in headset jacks makes this the pilot favorite.
+A simple backup radio with built-in headset jacks makes this the pilot favorite.
 Also features flip-flop COM (no NAV), large screen, backlit keypad, and USB-C port for backup power.
-At $199, it's our best overall value.
+At $249, it's our best overall value.

-Icom A25C: A COM-only version of the A25N - no NAV radio and no Bluetooth.
+A COM-only version of the A25N: no NAV radio and no Bluetooth.
 Still fairly expensive compared to the radios below, but a Sport model is also available without all the accessories (and with a AA battery pack instead of rechargeable) for a lot less.

-Icom A16: This COM-only model has a smaller screen but is a solid option for someone who just wants a basic radio.
-Well-made and easy to use, it's available in Bluetooth and non-Bluetooth models so you can pair it to a headset.
+This COM-only model has a smaller screen but is a solid option for someone who just wants a basic radio.
+Well-made and easy to use, it comes with a rechargeable lithium ion battery.

-Yaesu FTA-450L: A COM-only version of the popular 550/750 series, with a much larger screen than the 250L.
-This is a rugged radio but most pilots said it was harder to use than Icom or Sporty’s models, and it has a small keypad.
-On the good side, it includes both AA and rechargeable battery packs, plus all the accessories - so there's nothing extra to buy.
+A COM-only version of the popular 550/750 series, with a much larger screen than the 250L.
+This is a rugged radio but most pilots said it was harder to use than Icom or Sporty's models, and it has a small keypad.
+On the good side, it includes both AA and rechargeable battery packs, plus all the accessories—so there's nothing extra to buy.

-Yaesu FTA-750L: The top-of-the-line model from Yaesu with NAV, COM, ILS, and GPS.
-It has all the features you could want (minus Bluetooth), but note that the GPS is mostly for lat/lon - there is no database, no nearest airport, and no moving map.
+All the features of the 550 (NAV, COM, ILS) plus GPS.
+It has all the features you could want (minus Bluetooth), but note that the GPS is mostly for lat/lon—there is no database, no nearest airport, and no moving map.
 Helpful in an emergency, but not for navigation.